UCSD-E4E/ml-mangrove/README.md

 ![pipeline](readme_resources/Mangrove_Pipeline.jpeg)

 ### 1. Data Processing
-Tools in `DroneClassification/data`.
-See `process_data` notebook for instructions.
+See `DroneClassification/data/process_data` notebook for processing geospatial imagery.
+All tools are stored in the `utils.py` file.

 ### 2. Model Training
-Architecture and loss functions in `DroneClassification/models`.
-Training tools in `training_utils`.
+Model architectures and loss functions are in `DroneClassification/models`.
 See `model_training_ground` notebook for training template.

 **Current Models:**
 - ResNet18 UNet: Best for Mangrove Classification